 I’m as indoorsy as they come.

-A little under a year ago, I was finishing my master’s degree program and beginning the dreaded job search.
+In 2015, I was finishing my master’s degree program and beginning the dreaded job search.
 As the stressful hunt wore on, my anxiety got increasingly worse.
 But nothing I tried seemed to ease my shortness of breath, stomachaches and frequent acne breakouts.

 “Exercise!” my fiancé would suggest.
 But I was never the type to sweat it out in a crowded gym.
-Then one sunny day in Chicago, he and I decided to go on a hiking trip at Starved Rock State Park, about 100 miles outside of the city.
+Then, one sunny day in Chicago, he and I decided to go on a hiking trip at Starved Rock State Park, about 100 miles outside of the city.

 I’ve been hooked ever since.